TracyVy/Fitness-Analysis-in-R/README.md

 # About The Company

-Founded by Urska Srsen and Sando Mur, Bella beat is a high-tech company that manufactures health-focused smart products.
+Founded by Urska Srsen and Sando Mur, Bellabeat is a high-tech company that manufactures health-focused smart products.
 Its goal is to inform and inspire women around the world to live healthier lives.